piyushverma001/AI-rock-paper-scissor/README.md

 # AI-rock-paper-scissor
 It is an AI based rock paper scissor game which reads your hand gestures and also predicts your future moves to win the game.

 For hand posture recognition, A customised background subtractor is used and multiple shots have been taken for different postures like rock, paper, and scissor.
 Then a simple CNN is trained using 100 images of each category.
-A simple algorithms is added too predict future moves.
+It gives around 85% accuracy in detecting right gestures, however it can be improved by training over larger number of images.
+A simple algorithm is also added to predict future moves.

 To play the game first install the requirements from requirements.txt